anuj0456/courses/README.md

 - sklearn.feature_extraction.text.TfidfVectorizer - for term frequency and inverse document frequency

 ## Scipy
--scipy.stats.rankdata - used for rank transformation
+- scipy.stats.rankdata - used for rank transformation